-Plains State Bank was founded in 1957 and is headquartered in Humble, Texas.
-Plains State Bank manages $429 million in assets as well as deposits totaling $381 million, classifying it as a medium-size bank.
-Plains State Bank lacks premium access to support representatives, with no live chat or all-day service options available.
-It is a conventional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
-Overall, Plains State Bank is a solid contender in your bank search, with a score of 4.3 out of 5 stars from our team.
-Plains State Bank has a varied selection of product offerings, including savings accounts, checking accounts, money market accounts, CDs and IRAs.
+Plains State Bank started in 1957 and its headquarters are located in Humble, Texas.
+It manages $429 million in assets and $381 million in deposits, making it a medium-size bank.
+Plains State Bank lacks premium access to support representatives, with no options for live chat or all-day service.
+It is a conventional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile offerings.
+At a SmartAsset rating of 4.3 stars out of 5, Plains State Bank should be solidly in contention for your choice of bank.
+Plains State Bank offers a mixture of banking products, including savings accounts, checking accounts, money market accounts, CDs and IRAs.
 It has a fair savings rate; you can find higher rates with other banks.
-If you're looking for a checking account for everyday use, the bank's most basic checking account does not have a monthly charge.
-Using an institution with free checking as well as a high interest rate savings account is the best bet for gaining the most income on your deposits while having easy access to your funds.
+If you're interested in stress-free personal checking, the bank's most basic checking does not carry a monthly charge.
+Using an institution with no-fee checking, in addition to a high savings APY is your best bet for returning the most income from your deposits alongside easy access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-Plains State Bank features a savings rate of 0.50%, which is poor in comparison to other U.S. banks.
-Plains State Bank's one-year CD has a rate of 2.50%, while its highest-yielding money market account earns at an APY of 1.10%.
-Given its poor savings rate, you should consider choosing another bank to earn more on your deposits.
+With a savings rate of 0.50%, Plains State Bank ranks poorly in comparison to the national average.
+Plains State Bank's one-year CD has a rate of 2.73%, while its highest-yielding money market account has a rate of 1.10%.
+Given its below average savings rate, you should think about opting for higher earning savings accounts with other banks.

 How Plains State Bank's Savings Rates Compare

 Plains State Bank has typically extremely low fees compared to the national average.
-With no monthly fee, Plains State Bank's checking account is perfect for those who need an easy checking account.
-Plains State Bank does not refund out-of-network ATM charges, which means you'll be required to find a Plains State Bank ATM or eat the withdrawal fee.
+Plains State Bank's checking account has no monthly fee, which makes it excellent for anyone looking for a hassle-free account.
+Plains State Bank unfortunately does not refund out-of-network ATM charges, which means you will need to search for a Plains State Bank ATM or pay the cost of withdrawal.

-Plains State Bank is a brick-and-mortar bank, with six total branches in Texas.
-It also offers access to mobile and web apps for simple access and banking on the go.
-Plains State Bank's mobile app lets you manage your finances by monitoring monthly statements, sending and receiving funds as well as accessing support representatives.
-Plains State Bank gets an exceptional consumer satisfaction rating based on relatively few consumer complaints filed with the Consumer Financial Protection Bureau (CFPB), a government financial agency that protects consumers in the financial sector.
+Plains State Bank is a brick-and-mortar bank, with six total bank locations in Texas.
+With mobile and web apps, Plains State Bank makes mobile banking convenient, even on the go.
+Plains State Bank's mobile app lets you control your funds by monitoring monthly statements, transferring money and accessing support representatives.
+Plains State Bank gets an excellent consumer satisfaction rating due to relatively few consumer complaints filed with the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.

-Plains State Bank is a medium-size bank and handles assets totaling $429 million as well as deposits totaling $381 million.
-Its Texas Ratio is 6.43%, denoting a tiny likelihood of failure.
+Plains State Bank is currently a medium-size bank owning $429 million in assets and deposits totaling $381 million.
+Its Texas Ratio is 6.43%, signifying that Plains State Bank is in good financial condition and unlikely to fail.
 Additionally, Plains State Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis